Minerals: The Earth Inside Us

 Na & K: The Most Popular Guys In The Hood

-Both sodium (Na) and potassium (K) are very important in maintaining water and acid-base balance as well as for keeping permeability of cell walls because they are the most abundant cations within the extracellular and intracellular fluid, respectively.
+Both sodium (Na) and potassium (K) are very important in maintaining water and acid-base balance as well as for keeping permeability of cell walls.
 Also, both of them participate in the transmission of impulses through the nervous system and regulate muscle activity.

 The food high in sodium: Table salt, all processed foods (sausages, ham, bacon, processed cheese, frozen pizzas), most of the commercial bread, canned soups and vegetables, artichoke, asparagus.

 RDA: Daily servings of salt should be approximately 0.75 g (750 mg of Na) up to 1.5 g (1500 mg of Na), for healthy individuals.
 Consumption levels of sodium in sensitive populations should be minimal, not exceeding 1300 mg (1.3 g) per day.
 It includes adults over 50, patients with chronic kidney and cardiovascular diseases, and similar conditions.

 Daily upper limit: 2.3 g (2300 mg)

 Too much sodium retains fluid in the body thus increasing the blood volume which can cause a rise in high blood pressure.
 This can be particularly harmful to patients with chronic kidney and/or hearth conditions.
 Cutting down an excessive salt intake will significantly reduce high blood pressure.

 Sodium deficiency: Symptoms may include weakness, nausea, and exhaustion as a result of rapid fluid loss, and can be compensated with intravenous fluids (electrolytes) to prevent more serious conditions.